AanningZoeng/Orienta_AICareerPlanning/README.md

 - Built with [SpoonOS](https://xspoonai.github.io/) framework
 - Inspired by the need for intelligent career guidance
-- Created for Hackathon 2025
+- Created for SCOOP AI Hackathon 2025

 ---

 **Built with ❤️ using SpoonOS Multi-Agent Framework**